 Actual construction of the Wisconsin Ice Castle starts in November.
-When each years official opening date will be depends on the weather.
+When each year’s official opening date will depend on the weather.
 The target is an opening date in January.
 In 2020 they opened on January 31.

 Where can I purchase Wisconsin Ice Castle tickets?

-Currently tickets for the 2021 Lake Geneva Ice Castles are not available.
-When they become available you may purchase them HERE.
+Ice Castles are not available until the dates for the current year are confirmed.
+When they become available, you may purchase them ONLINE.

 What does the Ice Castle cost?